JoynConnect/work-trials/JD-Lead Backend-Engineer-(Data)/README.md

 - Show us a quick implementation using Langchain to boost a particular aspect of your data pipeline, emphasizing how it can generate insights or aid data operations.

 **What to turn in:**
-- 🖥️ Source code for your implementation.
+- 🖥️🐍 Python source code for your implementation.
 - 📘 A short guide or document explaining the benefits and application of Langchain in your proposed setup.

 ## 📊 Evaluation Criteria